 This is definitely not your average chain-restaurant fair.
 The burger itself includes capers, minced pickles, and apple cider.
-Crumbled goat cheese, pomegranate seeds, and baby arugula make for festive-looking (and healthy!) toppings.
-Added bonus: pom seeds provide a good amount of fiber as well as plenty of antioxidants, which may help prevent heart problems .
+On top of that, crumbled goat cheese, pomegranate seeds, and baby arugula make for festive-looking (and healthy!) toppings.

-This budget-friendly and low-cal burger uses canned tuna and panko bread crumbs as its foundation.
-To flavor the meal, add a good amount of lemon juice, fresh parsley and chopped green onion, and some minced, good-for-you garlic.
+This budget-friendly burger uses canned tuna and panko bread crumbs as its foundation.
+To flavor the meal, add a good amount of lemon juice, fresh parsley, and chopped green onion, and some minced, good-for-you garlic.
 Top with sour cream or plain yogurt for some tang!

 52. Thai Tilapia Burger